sigasi/sigasi_insights/content/manual/plugins.md

 * Add <https://subclipse.github.io/updates/> to the **Work with:** line.
 This will provide the latest version of Subclipse.
 * Then search for _Subclipse_ and proceed with the installation.

-To install older versions of Subclipse of if you need more information on Subclipse, you can refer to the documentation on <https://github.com/subclipse/subclipse/wiki>.
+To install older versions of Subclipse or if you need more information on Subclipse, you can refer to the documentation on <https://github.com/subclipse/subclipse/wiki>.

 Note that we no longer recommend the [Subversive](https://www.eclipse.org/subversive/) plugin since it is only available up to Eclipse oxygen.